 In Colorado, for example, most people don’t realize that it’s still a felony to possess over 12 oz of weed at any one time (unless of course, you’re a dealer).

-Thus, for all extensive purposes you should be just fine sticking to your normal amounts of weed and normal conversions; oz to gram, grams to ounces, and so on and so forth.
+Thus, for all extents and purposes you should be just fine sticking to your normal amounts of weed and normal conversions; oz to grams, grams to ounces, and so on and so forth.

 Final Thoughts on Converting Ounces to Grams